DiwanshuShekhar/git_workspace/README.md

 2. copy the contents of bash_profile to .bash_profile in the home directory
 3. Restart the terminal
 #configure git to use a default text editor for commit message
-git config --global core.editor "vi" git config --global push.default upstream git config --global merge.conflictstyle diff3
+git config --global core.editor "vim" git config --global push.default matching git config --global merge.conflictstyle diff3